MrBrezina/disfluency-study/README.md

 ### Website

 The website was served using GitHub Pages directly from this repo.
 The code is saved in `website/`.
+You can preview it by visiting [https://mrbrezina.github.io/disfluency-study/](https://mrbrezina.github.io/disfluency-study/) (the responses will not get saved).

-It uses Javascript to navigate between inidividual steps of the study and request responses from participants.
+The website uses Javascript to navigate between inidividual steps of the study and request responses from participants.
 The responses from each participant were saved using a [GetForm](https://getform.io) service.

 The samples (words and non-words set in one of two studied fonts) are generated using a Python script (see `samples/generate-samples.py`) based on the `data/samples-databases`.